TECHNOLOGY DOMAIN

 What will I learn?

 This is an introduction to the Building and Construction Industry.
 You gain an appreciation for what it is like to work ‘on the tools’.
-You develop an understanding of, and experience in, the safe and correct use of carpentry hand tools and the making of timber joints.
+You develop an understanding of, and experience in, the safe and correct use of carpentry hand tools.

 What will I do?

-• Learn how to use a wide range of tools and machinery.
+• Learn how to use a wide range of carpentry tools

-• Use your practical know-how to build a coffee table and a project out of timber.
+• Use your practical know-how to build a project out of timber

 Where can this take me?